Sample 1

 The Self

 It does no good to deny that this is happening.
 We can’t be like that lady who’s always on the news.
-She’s standing on her front stoop, puffing a cigarette.
-The reporter asks her about her neighbor who just robbed a convenience store.
+She’s standing on her front stoop, puffing a Marlboro.
+The reporter asks her about her neighbor who just robbed a bank at gunpoint.
 I just can’t believe it, she’ll say.
 I’ve known him my whole life, and never in a million years could I have imagined what he did.
 It can’t be real.
 You figure that whatever her neighbor did was so out of character that she’ll never know how to process it.
-She’ll always believe that the “real” neighbor was the one who watched JEOPARDY! at 7:00 and walked the dog at 8:00, and so whatever made him live that double life she’ll never comprehend, but it was someone else, and not her real nextdoor neighbor.
+She’ll always believe that the “real” neighbor was the one who she saw getting the mail and walking the dog each morning at 8:00, and so whatever unconscious mechanism led him to lead a double life she’ll never comprehend, but it was someone else, and not her real nextdoor neighbor.
 Her mind can’t put the two together.
 It’s easier to deny it.
 She has no way of coming to terms with reality.
 Up until this point, she had only seen one side of him, and the other side was easier not to see.